nikolasalge/inference/README_Accelerators.rst

 * Model:
     * MobilnetV1
     * The model has to be compiled for the specific accelerator (for more details see Prerequisisites below)
-    * Model format for Coral: .tflite (compiled for edgetpu)
+    * Model format for Coral: .tflite (compiled for Edge TPU)
     * Model format for NCS2: .xml and .bin
     * Get model from `here`__, e.g. `MobilenetV1 quantized`__
 * Dataset: